Last updated on March 18th, 2019

 Whether or not a GAL will be appointed to your child will depend on the particular case.
-Under Virginia law, the juvenile and domestic relations court must appoint a Virginia guardian ad litem in a case involving a child who is:
+Under Virginia law, the juvenile and domestic relations court must appoint a guardian ad litem in cases involving a child who is:

 - Alleged to be abused or neglected.